 Some specialty boards charge for re-certification with each of the four components of MOC, some charge yearly for membership, while others may charge a general fee for all four components at the end of each certification cycle.
 Our review in March 2013 found that f

 page for a link to each of the specialty boards’ sites for current fees.3

-If there was QI project activity in 2012, the year the CUSOM MOC Program was approved as a Sponsor Site by the national Multi-Specialty MOC Program, then it may quality for MOC Part IV credit if all other requirements are met.
+If there was QI project activity in 2012, the year the CUSOM MOC Program was approved as a Sponsor Site by the national Multi-Specialty MOC Program, or later then it may quality for MOC Part IV credit if all other requirements are met.

 Please contact the CUSOM MOC Program manager